-- By the conclusion of the course of study, students will: - comprehend German to understand information, ideas, opinions and experiences - identify tone, purpose, context and audience to infer meaning, values and attitudes - analyse and evaluate information and ideas to draw conclusions and justify opinions, ideas and perspectives - apply knowledge of German language elements, structures and textual conventions to convey meaning appropriate to context, purpose, audience and cultural conventions - · structure, sequence and synthesise information to justify opinions, ideas and perspectives - use strategies to maintain communication and exchange meaning in German.
+- Comprehend German to understand information, ideas, opinions and experiences. - Identify tone, purpose, context and audience to infer meaning. - Analyse and evaluate information and ideas to draw conclusions. - Apply knowledge of language elements of German to construct meaning. - Structure, sequence and synthesise information to justify opinions and perspectives. - Communicate using contextually appropriate German.